If you are having trouble connecting your Smart Flood Light Camera to Wi-Fi here are some troubleshooting tips that might help.

 Consider your Wi-Fi network coverage and bandwidth

 - You may also need to consider upgrading your router or adding a range extender or booster to improve your coverage and bandwidth availability.
+It's widely known that routers should be replaced every 3 to 5 years depending on the amount of Wi-Fi devices connected.
+Below are most common reason to switch out your old router for a newer one:

 Read How to Troubleshoot Wi-Fi for more tips.